razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 Cons:

-- Bundle size will be impacted, even if users are desktop they will get the bundle of BottomSheet (vice versa)
+- Bundle size will be impacted.
+Products where users are desktop only or majority are on desktop they will get the bundle of BottomSheet (vice versa)
 - BottomSheet's state will get coupled with SelectDropdown
 - There will be a lot of interdependency of state management
 - These [usecases](https://razorpay.slack.com/archives/C01CS8YBEQZ/p1677825334856589?thread_ts=1677825092.305089&cid=C01CS8YBEQZ) will be harder to solve for without the BottomSheet being an independent component.